White-IT-Solutions/TattooDirectory/docs/terraform-deployment-guide.md

 1. **State File Conflicts**: If you encounter state conflicts, use `terraform state mv` to move resources
 2. **Missing Resources**: Check that all old files are removed and new files are in place
 3. **Variable Errors**: Ensure environment-specific variables.tf files are created
+4. **Provider Configuration Not Present**: If you see an error about a missing provider configuration (often with an `alias` like "replica"), it means a provider was removed before the resources it managed were destroyed.
+Temporarily re-add the provider block, run `terraform apply` to destroy the orphaned resources, and then remove the provider block again.

 ### Validation Commands